 Your approach category deals with more than just the circling approach.
 It determines your maximum speeds, maneuvering airspace, and obstacle clearance on approach as well as missed approach.
-It is always based on your maximum certificated landing weight, though that can be changed.
+It is always based on your maximum certificated landing weight, though that can be changed through manufacturer approved maintenance logbook action.
 The speed that is used might be different between ICAO and U.S. FAA, depending on aircraft.

-The United States FAA has long subscribed to a dangerously narrow circling approach area that has already killed and will kill again if you don't understand the problem.
+The United States FAA used to subscribe to a dangerously narrow circling approach area that has killed and will kill again if you don't understand the problem.
 (See Circling Approach Area for more about this.)
 The case of Air China 129 is one where a Boeing 767 was trying to circle to what were TERPS standards back then and ended up losing the airplane and 129 lives.
-TERPS standards have since changed but most U.S. circling procedures have not.
+TERPS standards have since changed but many U.S. circling procedures have not.

 [14 CFR 97.3] Aircraft approach category means a grouping of aircraft based on a speed of VREF, if specified, or if VREF is not specified, 1.3VSO at the maximum certificated weight.
 VSO, and the maximum certificated landing weight are those values as established for the aircraft by the certification authority of the country of registry.